gdennar/printf/README.md

-README file for Golden and Tunji
+A printf project collaboration between Golden and Tunji